Flow-Based Conformal Predictive Distributions

 \section{Introduction}

 Conformal prediction is a general, distribution-free framework for post-hoc uncertainty quantification (UQ) \citep{vovk2005algorithmic, shafer2008tutorial, lei2018distribution}.
 Given a predictive model and a nonconformity score, conformal methods return prediction sets that are guaranteed to contain the true outcome with a prescribed $1 - \alpha$ probability.
 This guarantee holds even in finite samples without any distributional assumptions or restrictions on the structure of the predictive model.
-Because conformal methods are so widely applicable and provide rigorous statistical guarantees they have become enormously popular in modern machine learning settings \citep{angelopoulos2023conformal}, where models are incomprehensibly complex and lack UQ mechanisms.
+Because conformal methods are so widely applicable and provide rigorous statistical guarantees they have become enormously popular in modern machine learning settings \citep{angelopoulos2023conformal}, which increasingly rely on large complex models that lack native UQ mechanisms.

-Both the strength, and the fundamental limitation, of conformal methods is that they return prediction sets, rather than predictive distributions.
+Both the strength and fundamental limitation of conformal methods is that they return prediction sets, rather than predictive distributions.
 Given a confidence level $\alpha \in (0, 1)$ and an input covariate $x \in \mathcal{X}$, a conformal algorithm will only return a label set $C_\alpha(x) \subset \mathcal{Y}$.
-This set is defined implicitly as a sublevel set of the chosen nonconformity score $s:\mathcal{X} \times \mathcal{Y} \mapsto \mathbb{R}$, i.e. $C_\alpha(x) = \{y \in\mathcal{Y} : S(x, y)\le \tau_\alpha \}$ where $\tau_\alpha$ is an empirical threshold that guarantees $P(y \in C_\alpha(x)) \geq 1 - \alpha$.
-Pure set-wise UQ is advantageous because it's completely distribution free as long as the $(x, y)$ process is exchangeable.
+This set is defined implicitly as a sublevel set of the chosen nonconformity score $S:\mathcal{X} \times \mathcal{Y} \to \mathbb{R}$, i.e. $C_\alpha(x) = \{y \in\mathcal{Y} : S(x, y)\le \tau_\alpha \}$ where $\tau_\alpha$ is an empirical threshold that guarantees $P(y \in C_\alpha(x)) \geq 1 - \alpha$.
+Pure set-wise UQ is advantageous because it is completely distribution free as long as the $(x, y)$ process is exchangeable.
 However, this also poses two significant issues.
 The first is how to even represent and apply these sets when the space $\mathcal{Y}$ is high-dimensional or a complex, structured manifold (Figure \ref{fig:motivation}).
 The second is how to compose prediction sets with downstream statistical tasks such as probabilistic forecasting, risk estimation, and simulation.